junxit/us-congress-bills-113/metadata.md

 - 2013-09-20 — Placed on the Union Calendar, Calendar No. 162.
 - 2013-09-20 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-222.
 - 2013-09-20 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-222.
+- 2014-01-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-01-13 — Considered as unfinished business. (consideration: CR H172)
+- 2014-01-13 — Considered under suspension of the rules. (consideration: CR H167-168)
+- 2014-01-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1513.
+- 2014-01-13 — Mr. Hastings (WA) moved to suspend the rules and pass the bill. (consideration: CR H167)
+- 2014-01-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 0 (Roll no. 12). (text: CR H167)
+- 2014-01-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 0 (Roll no. 12).(text: CR H167)